ianwaldrop/unity-package-installer/README.md

 }
 ```
 * source: A relative path to the folder to install in your unity project
-* path: The name of the folder in unity to install to.
-The above example will result in a path of `Assets/Packages/Test Module`.
+* path: The name of the folder in unity to install to; if not provided then your package name will be used instead.

 ### Manual installation of packages
 You may elect to control installing your package via a post install script of your own.